Tips, FAQ and Furniture Practicalities for the Active Learning Spaces at the Science Park

 • Teacher scan use the screens to create a certain atmosphere in the room and thereby enliven the topic or activity of your lecture.

-the extra presentation screens in A1.18 and A1.28?
+The extra presentation screens in A1.18 and A1.28?

 Use these screens to make sure that all students, in each position in the room (p.a. at a group table) can easily see your presentation.
 Or use them to let students present their work from one of these screens, while you use another screen for your own presentation.